 Historic, Romantic, Festive….all are used frequently to describe San Antonio, Texas!
 It is the seventh-most populated city in the United States and was the fastest growing of the top 10 largest cities in the U.S. from 2000 to 2010.
-This popular western urban center is on the southwestern corner of an urban mega-region known as the Texas Triangle comprised of Houston, Dallas, and San Antonio.

 PCSgrades has put together a list of all the things you need to know before relocating to this unique region.
 So get ready to enjoy this experience full of history and culture!

-If you’ve received orders to the region, chances are you are headed to one of the major military installations housed under the name Joint Base San Antonio.
+If you’ve received orders to the region, chances are you’re headed to one of the major military installations housed under the name Joint Base San Antonio.
 Randolph AFB is headquarters for Air Education and Training Command, Air Force Personnel Center, and Pilot Instructor Training.
 Lackland AFB is home to the Air Force Cyber Command and Basic Military Training.
 Fort Sam Houston is home to the command headquarters of the United States Army North, the United States Army South, the Army Medical Command headquarters and the Navy Regional Recruiting.
 It is commonly referred to as the “Home of Army Medicine”.

 Camp Bullis and Camp Stanley are located just outside the city.
 Port San Antonio is an industrial/business park and aerospace complex located on the old Kelly Air Force Base airfield.
 San Antonio is also home to six Fortune 500 companies and the South Texas Medical Center, the only medical research and care provider in the South Texas region.